noahehall/theBookOfNoah/linux/docker/dockercheatsheet.md

         # https://docs.docker.com/engine/reference/builder/#parser-directives

     ARG VARNAME1=value
+    # build vars, do not exist at container runtime
     # only build instruction that can appear before FROM
     # value can only be used in the FROM statement

     FROM [--platform=<platform>] <image> [AS <name>]
     FROM [--platform=<platform>] <image>[:<tag>] [AS <name>]